arxiv-vanity/engrafo/README.md

     $ yarn

+### Frontend development

+For developing the CSS and frontend JavaScript, there are a bunch of pre-rendered documents you can use to work with.
+This means you don't need to install any LaTeX or Docker stuff.

+Run this command:

+    $ yarn run storybook

+Then, all the documents will be available as a Storybook at [http://localhost:6006](http://localhost:6006).
+Any chances you make to the CSS and JS in `src/assets/` will be automatically updated in the Storybook.

+### Converting documents

 The LaTeXML and LaTeX toolchain runs inside Docker.
+If you want to work on the code that actually converts documents, you will need to install Docker.

 [Install Docker](https://docs.docker.com/install/) and build the Docker image:

     $ script/docker-build